jim22k/sscdf/Specification.md

 are unique across all ranks of tensors.
 The format also determines what named arrays must exist.

-The dtype represents the GraphBLAS datatype and is usually a redundant piece of information, given that netCDF arrays contain their dtype.
+The datatype represents the GraphBLAS datatype and is usually a redundant piece of information, given that netCDF arrays contain their datatype.
 However, GraphBLAS bool type does not have an equivalent data type in netCDF, so this attribute allows for proper roundtripping of GraphBLAS objects of all data types.

 The comment is optional and is not used when reconstituting the GraphBLAS object.
 It is purely